reactplay/react-play/README.md

 - [ ] State Hoisting
 ... many more

-I'll be creating articles and/or videos on each of the above patterns using the code from this repository.
+I'll be creating articles ✍️ and/or videos 📹 on each of the above patterns using the code from this repository.

+# Demo

+You can access the app from here: [https://moviez.vercel.app/](https://moviez.vercel.app/)

 # Who doesn't want motivation?